arangodb/python-arango/docs/transaction.rst

     assert 'Greg' in db.collection('students')
     assert result is True

-Refer to the :ref:`Transaction` class for more details.
+Refer to :ref:`Transaction` class for more details.